-At 20 weeks pregnant, some babies now kick so hard that it can even be seen from the outside.
+When you are 20 weeks pregnant, some babies kick so hard that it can even be seen from the outside.
 Others are a lot calmer.

-You are now half way through your pregnancy and it is time for many to start increasing their intake of iron to avoid anemia.
-Learn more about how to eat healthy during pregnancy here.
+You are now half way through your pregnancy and it is time for many moms to start increasing their intake of iron to avoid anemia.
+Learn more about how to eat healthy during pregnancy here..

-Other changes include the development of vernix caseosa, which is the protective, waxy skin covering which helps protect the baby's skin from being in the amniotic fluid all of this time and will serve an important purpose during the birth process to help pass through the birth canal easily.
+Other news this week include the development of vernix caseosa, which is the protective, waxy skin covering which helps protect the baby’s skin from being in the amniotic fluid all of this time and will serve an important purpose during the birth process to help pass through the birth canal easily.

 If you could peek inside of your belly you may even see the delicate eyebrows forming on your little one’s face or the hair that is growing on the scalp.

-Now that the ears are fully functional, your baby is now enjoying all of the uterine sounds that it hears each day, from your own heart beating to louder sounds from outside the womb.
+Now that the ears are fully functional, your baby can hear all of the uterine sounds, from your own heart beating to louder sounds from outside the womb.

 If you want to test a baby training system, designed for babies-to-be, this is a perfect time to get started.
 Check out the most popular program here.